Open-Argon/isotope-server/readme.md

 # Isotope Package Manager

-Isotope is a package manager designed to simplify the process of managing and distributing software packages.
+Isotope is a package manager designed to simplify the process of managing and distributing argon packages.
 This repository contains the server component of Isotope, implemented in the Argon programming language.

 ## Deploy Your Own Isotope Server